-^{}The expected rate of return applied for half year 2007 was 5.9%.
-The shortfall of actual investment returns against expected returns in half year 2007 was due to the decrease in the value of corporate and government bonds which more than offset the increase in the value of equity and property holdings of the schemes.
+The expected rate of return applied for half year 2007 was 5.9 per cent.
+The shortfall of actual investment returns against expected returns in half year 2007 w decrease in the value of corporate and government bonds which more than offset the increase in the value of equity and property holdings of the schemes.
+The gains on changes of assumptions for scheme liabilities primarily reflect movements in yields on good quality corporate bonds.
+These yields are used to d projected pension scheme benefit payments.

-The discount rates applied for the Group's UK defined benefit schemes, and reflected in the gains and losses shown above, are as follows: 30 June 2007 5.8%; 31 December 2006 5.2%; 30 June 2006 5.5%; and 31 December 2005 4.8%
+The discount rates applied for the Group's UK defined benefit schemes, and reflected in the gains and losses shown above, are as follows:

+30 June 2007 5.8%

+31 December 2006 5.2%

+30 June 2006 5.5%

+31 December 2005 4.8%